 The emotional component of a binge-eating disorder is often the greatest factor that inhibits an individual from following normal eating patterns and prompts them to seek treatment for the disorder.

 An individual affected by a binge-eating disorder will often report related effects in many other facets of their life.

 For example, self-confidence can be reduced as a result of feeling out of control of food consumption habits.
 This can then have a significant effect on their performance at school or work, as well as have an impact on social relationships and activities.

 Other conditions that are linked to the binge-eating disorder include:

 - Weight gain

-- Binge eating episodes associated with eating more rapidly, until uncomfortably full, alone or without feeling hungry, and feeling of shame of disgust afterward.
+- Binge eating episodes associated with eating more rapidly, until uncomfortably full, alone or without feeling hungry, and feeling of shame and disgust afterward.

 - Distress about eating habits and binge-eating

-- Binge-eating episodes occur at least one a week for at least 3 months
+- Binge-eating episodes occur at least once a week for at least 3 months

 - Not associated with compensatory behavior or purging of calories that are linked to bulimia nervosa diagnosis.